-- Paredit is a minor mode for pseudo-structurally editing programs in Lisp-like languages.
-In addition to providing high-level S-expression editing commands, it prevents you from accidentally unbalancing parentheses. - Debian and Ubuntu packages for Paredit are available under the name paredit-el. - Smartparens is a minor mode for editing s-expressions, keeping parentheses balanced, etc. Similar to Paredit. - Alex Shinn's scheme-complete provides intelligent, context-sensitive code completion.
-It also integrates with Emacs's eldoc mode to provide live documentation in the minibuffer. - While this mode was designed for R5RS, it can still be useful for Racket development.
-The tool is unaware of large portions of the Racket standard library, and there may be some discrepancies in the live documentation in cases where Scheme and Racket have diverged. - The RainbowDelimiters mode colors parentheses and other delimiters according to their nesting depth.
+Paredit is a minor mode for pseudo-structurally editing programs in Lisp-like languages.
+In addition to providing high-level S-expression editing commands, it prevents you from accidentally unbalancing parentheses.

+Debian and Ubuntu packages for Paredit are available under the name paredit-el.

+- Smartparens is a minor mode for editing s-expressions, keeping parentheses balanced, etc. Similar to Paredit. - Symex is an intuitive modal (Vim-like) way of editing code with minimum keystrokes, built on top of a DSL providing advanced structural editing features, and runtime integration with Racket Mode. - Alex Shinn's scheme-complete provides intelligent, context-sensitive code completion.
+It also integrates with Emacs's eldoc mode to provide live documentation in the minibuffer.

+While this mode was designed for R5RS, it can still be useful for Racket development.
+The tool is unaware of large portions of the Racket standard library, and there may be some discrepancies in the live documentation in cases where Scheme and Racket have diverged.

+- The RainbowDelimiters mode colors parentheses and other delimiters according to their nesting depth.
 Coloring by nesting depth makes it easier to know, at a glance, which parentheses match. - ParenFace lets you choose in which face (font, color, etc.) parentheses should be displayed.
 Choosing an alternate face makes it possible to make "tone down" parentheses.

+Mindstream lets you enter an interactive programming session (similar to DrRacket's Definitions and Interactions workflow) at any time, starting from templates you provide.
+Sessions are implicitly versioned, freeing you to experiment without fear of losing work, growing organically from throwaway scratch buffers to full projects.